ROI OF SOCIAL MEDIA MARKETING IN NIGERIA – HOW IT CAN BE CALCULATED.

 You should then go further to specify a timeframe.

 Say ‘what was the ROI of (insert social media activity here for Q1 2015)?

-What was the ROI of our social media-driven new product flavors’ awareness campaign in Q3?
+What was our ROI of social media marketing driven new product flavors’ awareness campaign in Q3?

-SOCIAL MEDIA ROI= (tweets-followers) / (comments x average monthly post)/ (facebook shares x facebook likes)/ (mentions X channels used) X engagement
+SOCIAL MEDIA MARKETING ROI = (tweets-followers) / (comments x average monthly post)/ (Facebook shares x facebook likes)/ (mentions X channels used) X engagement

 The concept of ROI centers round understanding consumer behavior and how they affect the moment of sales.
 Any calculation that does not put that into consideration isn’t worth the ink it’s done on.

 ROI OF SOCIAL MEDIA MARKETING IS NOT CONCLUSIVE